chantastic/reactpatterns/_posts/2016-08-17-render-callback.markdown

 </Width>
 {% endhighlight %}

-We get output that looks like this.
+We get this output.

 {% highlight ts %}
 <div>window is 500</div>
 {% endhighlight %}

-We can use this `width` value to make rendering decisions.
+With this setup, we can use this `width` to make rendering decisions.

 {% highlight ts %}
 <Width>